Wake Forest Demon Deacons football: Early history (1888–1972)

 Paul Amen, who succeeded Rogers, came to Wake Forest from his post as an assistant at Army and also struggled but managed to go 6–4 in his final season, his only winning record.
-He coached the Demon Deacons from 1956–1959.
+He coached the Demon Deacons from 1956 to 1959.
 Amen was hired over another former assistant to Red Blaik, then-New York Giants offensive assistant Vince Lombardi.

 In their first season under Amen, the Demon Deacons compiled a 2–5–3 record and finished in seventh place in the Atlantic Coast Conference with a 1–5–1 record against conference opponents.
 Halfback Billy Ray Barnes rushed for over 1,000 yards and was selected by the Associated Press as a first-team player on the 1956 All-Atlantic Coast Conference football team.
 Amen's 1957 team posted a winless 0–10 record.
 This was followed by a 3–7 season in 1958.
 In 1958, the Demon Deacons compiled a 6–4 record and finished in a tie for fourth place in the Atlantic Coast Conference.
 Quarterback Norm Snead and end Pete Manning were selected by the Associated Press and United Press International as first-team players on the 1959 All-Atlantic Coast Conference football team.
 Snead later played 16 seasons in the NFL and was a four-time All-Pro selection.
 Guard Nick Patella was selected to the All-ACC team by the UPI.
 Amen was selected in 1956 and 1959 as ACC Coach of the Year, however, Amen retired after four seasons.
 Bill Hildebrand was promoted from defensive line coach to head coach following Amen's retirement.
 Hildebrand, like his predecessors, struggled to find much success.
 His best season came in 1961 in which the Demon Deacons posted a 4–6 record.
 In its first season under Hildebrand, the Demon Deacons compiled a 2–8 record and finished in seventh place in the Atlantic Coast Conference (ACC).
 Quarterback Norm Snead was selected by the United Press International as a first-team player on the 1960 All-Atlantic Coast Conference football team.
 Snead later played 16 seasons in the NFL and was a four-time All-Pro selection.
 In 1961, its second season under head coach Hildebrand, the team compiled a 4–6 record and finished in seventh place in the Atlantic Coast Conference (ACC).
 Halfback Alan White was selected by the Associated Press as a first-team player on the 1961 All-Atlantic Coast Conference football team.
 In 1962, the team compiled a 0–10 record and finished in last place in the Atlantic Coast Conference (ACC).
 This was followed by a 1–9 campaign in 1963 that saw Wake Forest finish in seventh place in the Atlantic Coast Conference (ACC).
 After four seasons and a 7–33 overall record, Hildebrand was fired.